sensu/sensu-docs-legacy/0.10/faq.md

 ## Which components of a Sensu system need access to Redis?

-Only the Sensu server(s) & API communicate with Redis.
+Only the Sensu server(s) and API communicate with Redis.

 ## Which components of a Sensu system need access to the RabbitMQ broker?